GoogleCloudPlatform/webapp2/docs/guide/handlers.rst

 positional route variables as ``*args`` and named variables as ``**kwargs``, if they are defined.

+Apps can have mixed handler classes and functions.
+Also it is possible to implement new interfaces to define how handlers are called: this is done setting new handler adapters in the routing system.

 Functions are an alternative for those that prefer their simplicity or think that handlers don't benefit that much from the power and flexibility provided by classes: inheritance, attributes, grouped methods, descriptors, metaclasses,